djware/TrimUITools/README.md

 </p>

 <p align="center">
-  Support me by buying a coffee: <a href="https://www.buymeacoffee.com/djware">Buy Me a Coffee ☕</a>
+  Support me by buying a coffee: <a href="https://www.buymeacoffee.com/djware">Buy Me a Coffee</a> ☕
 </p>
----

 ## 🚀 Tools